 The Clinical Governance Board

 The Clinical Governance Board is the oversight body responsible for ensuring that Integro complies with all the relevant medical rules and guidelines in the performance of its operations.
 It will review the complaints register, risk register and reported incidents at each meeting.
 The incidents will include any safeguarding concerns and referrals.
 The Clinical Governance Board will ensure that the appropriate remediations have been identified and implemented.
 It will respond to any clinical issues raised by the clinical staff and or patients and will act as a decision maker for all clinical matters.

 The Operations Committee

-The Operations Committee is responsible for the day to day operation of Integro Medical Clinics.
-It covers all aspects of the daily operation in fulfillment of the strategy set out by the Board.
+The Operations Committee is responsible for the day-to-day operation of Integro.
+It covers all aspects of the daily operation in fulfilment of the strategy set out by the Board.

-The prescribing of a first Cannabis Based Medicinal Product (CBMP) prescription, and prescriptions for patients where there is a complex decision to be taken and the clinician wishes to benefit from the guidance of colleagues, will take place in the Multi-Disciplinary Committee setting.
+The first prescription of Cannabis based medicine, and prescriptions for patients where there is a complex decision to be taken and the clinician wishes to benefit from the guidance of colleagues, will take place in the Multi-Disciplinary Team Committee.